Wyko/essential_deathworlders/content/books/salvage/salvage_chapter_30_business.md

 do not interfere with the war."

 "A man of peace, then?"
 Adrian asked, although he doubted very much that was the case.
-THe Corti were a practical people who did not pay too much heed to things such as \'ethics\'.
+The Corti were a practical people who did not pay too much heed to things such as \'ethics\'.
 They were more motivated by self--interest.